CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Discussion

 \subsection{Completeness}

 The completeness of the known WSLQs in \texttt{CatNorth} is 50 per cent, four of the eight published systems are discoverable in \texttt{CatNorth}.
 Of the remaining four, only COOL J0542$-$2125 \citep{Martinez_2023} has its brightest image (photometric information comes from the DESI Legacy Imaging Survey DR9, see Table \ref{tb:wslq_known}) detected in \texttt{CatNorth}, whereas SDSS J2222+2745 \citep{2013ApJ...773..146D}, SDSS J0909+4449 \citep{Shu_2018}, and COOL J0335$-$1927 \citep{napier2023coollampsvdiscoverycool} lack any counterparts in \texttt{CatNorth}.
 The principal reason is that the magnitudes of their lensed images lie around or below the limiting magnitude of \texttt{CatNorth}.

-The performance of the four discoverable WSLQs within our candidate-selection workflow indicates that the pre-VI stages, namely the quasar group finder and the automated screening, achieve high completeness for potential lensed quasars present in \texttt{CatNorth} because all four discoverable lenses successfully pass these stages.
+In addition, the performance of the four discoverable WSLQs within our candidate-selection workflow indicates that the pre-VI stages, namely the quasar group finder and the automatic screening, are consistent with a high completeness for potential lensed quasars present in \texttt{CatNorth}, albeit based on only four systems.